Sonos Ace Wireless Headphones

 ✓ Buy if:

-• You prioritize high-fidelity audio and noise cancellation
+• You prioritize high-fidelity sound and advanced ANC

 ✗ Skip if:

-• You are looking for a budget-friendly option
+• You're looking for a budget-friendly headphone option